Game balance: Revamp

 A revamp (or rework) is a significant change to a game that is designed to improve (or balance out) the game's overall quality.
 This can include changes to the game's mechanics, art style, storyline, or any other aspect of the game.
 Revamps are often done in response to player feedback or to address problems that have been identified with the game.
 They can also be done simply to refresh the game and keep it feeling fresh for players.

 Revamps can happen at any time during a game's development or after its release.
 The difference between a revamp and a remaster is that a remaster is simply an updated version of the game with better graphics and maybe some new content, while a revamp is a completely new game built on the foundation of the original.

+Revamps may be optional and may happen if something is not properly nerfed.

 Essential concepts of balancing

 Chance

-While the optimal ratio between skill and chance are dependent on the target group, the outcome should still be more influenced by skill.
+While the optimal ratio between skill and chance are dependent on the target group, the outcome should be more influenced by skill.
 Chance and skill are viewed as partial opposites.
-Chance sometimes allows a weaker player to beat a stronger one.
+Chance allows a weaker player to beat a stronger one.
 Generally, it is advised to favor many small random elements with little influence over a few with large effects to make results, that differ highly from average, less likely.
 The player should also receive a certain degree of information and control over random elements.